yohasebe/wp2txt/README.md

 # WP2TXT

-Wikipedia dump file to text converter
+Wikipedia dump file to text converter that extracts both content and category data

-**IMPORTANT:** This is a project still work in progress and it could be slow, unstable, and even destructive!
-It should be used with caution.

 ## About